Thermal Insulation: Which Material is Best?

 The two types of mica used in thermal insulation are muscovite (white) mica and phlogopite (green) mica.

-As thermal insulation, mica occurs in both products and processes.
-It used in heat shields for cars and planes, for example, and in consumer appliances such as hairdryers and toasters; but it also lines gas and oil pipes, and furnaces processing different metals.
+Mica is used in heat shields for cars and planes, for example, and in consumer appliances such as hairdryers and toasters; but it also lines gas and oil pipes, and furnaces processing different metals.

 In fact, its applications are so broad that an important part of our work is prototyping, where we test new products and processes, which use mica.